Demothedread/instantory/.clinerules/LocalRules.md

 - Optimize frontend loading with SSR/SSG where feasible
 - Cache frequent queries and data exports
 - Lazy-load UI components and images in masonry grid
+- Remove outdated implementation documentation from directory and do not create new documents,  but instead, maintain and update ONE (1)  'IMPLEMENTATION_SUMMARY.md' file with the latest changes,ensuring it reflects the current state, while broken down by components and grouped into daily progress summaries titled by the {MM-DD-YY} with "************" across representing where one day ends and the next behinds.
+Most recent changes should always be at the top of the file, with the oldest at the bottom, and each day's changes should be separated by a line of asterisks.
+This file should be updated daily, and not be used to track bugs or issues, but rather to summarize the latest implementation status of the project.

 ## Prompting Guidelines for Chat
 When using Copilot Chat or inline prompts: